- Aria Amazon

-Summary : Experience the diverse environments of the Amazon aboard a luxurious riverboat during the low water season.
+Summary : Experience the diverse environments of the Amazon aboard a luxurious riverboat during the high water season.
 Fish for piranhas in hidden black water lakes.
-Explore the jungle and venture into the Amazon wilderness to see the famous Kapok Trees and meet indigenous people.
+Explore the jungle and venture into the Amazon wilderness to see the unparalleld diversity of life and meet indigenous people.
 Observe monkeys, toucans, caimans, iguanas, sloths and possibly dolphins during expeditions with highly knowledgeable naturalist guides.
 Enjoy incredible scenery on one of the most luxurious and exciting journeys to the Amazon.

 Activities : Birding, Child-Friendly, Culture, Hiking

 Arrive in Iquitos and transfer to Nauta, the heart of the Peruvian Amazon.
 Settle into your suite and enjoy the views as you embark on your Amazon adventure.
 Enjoy fine South American wine and world-class cuisine on your first evening surrounded by the sounds of the Amazon.

 Within the vast Amazon flooded forest, cruise along an amazing black water stream, as your guides tell you about the rainforest.
 Explore what scientists call a “gallery forest,” because of its narrow vegetation that creates a tunnel of leaves.
 As you float through this tunnel, your naturalist guides help you to spot parrots, macaws, and fluffy monk saki monkeys in the trees along the riverbanks.